HTTPArchive/almanac.httparchive.org/src/content/en/2022/javascript.md

 Before the introduction of DOM insertion methods ([`appendChild`](https://developer.mozilla.org/docs/Web/API/Node/appendChild) and others, for example), [`document.write`](https://developer.mozilla.org/en-US/docs/Web/API/Document/write) was used to insert content at the position the `document.write` was made in the document.

 `document.write` is very problematic.
-For one, it blocks the HTML parser, and is problematic for a number of other reasons [the HTML spec itself warns about](https://html.spec.whatwg.org/multipage/dynamic-markup-insertion.html#document.write()).
+For one, it blocks the HTML parser, and is problematic for a number of other reasons [the HTML spec itself warns against its use](https://html.spec.whatwg.org/multipage/dynamic-markup-insertion.html#document.write()).
 On slow connections, blocking document parsing to append nodes in this way creates performance problems that are entirely avoidable.

 {{ figure_markup(
     caption="The number of mobile pages using `document.write`.",